-The Rover dev command
+The Rover dev Command

 Run your supergraph in your local dev environment

-A supergraph is an architecture consisting of multiple APIs (subgraphs) and a graph router that runs in front of them:
+A supergraph is an architecture consisting of multiple GraphQL APIs (subgraphs) and a graph router that runs in front of them:

 Starting a router session

 To use rover dev, you need at least one running GraphQL API (subgraph).
-Rover can obtain a subgraph's schema via (either standard or federated introspection), or you can provide a local schema file.
+Rover can obtain a subgraph's schema via introspection (either standard or federated introspection), or you can provide a local schema file.

 Here's an example rover dev command that points to a locally running subgraph and provides its schema via a local file: